Cray-HPE/docs-csm/operations/iuf/stages/management_nodes_rollout.md

 to rebuild the second node until it is safe.
 The `-cmrp` parameter selects the percentage of worker nodes that the worker node rebuild should coordinate rebuilding at one time.
-For example, if there are 15 worker nodes and `-cmrp 33` is specified, then 5 worker nodes will be rebuilt at once and with as much parallelization as possible given the state of the system. **Note** that the system admin's descrition should be used when deciding the value of `-cmrp`.
+For example, if there are 15 worker nodes and `-cmrp 33` is specified, then 5 worker nodes will be rebuilt at once and with as much parallelization as possible given the state of the system. **Note** that the system admin's discretion should be used when deciding the value of `-cmrp`.
 The largest number of Managment Worker nodes that has been tested rebuilding in parallel is 5 nodes.

 Management Master and Storage nodes only need to upgraded when performing a CSM upgrade.
 If not performing a CSM upgrade,